Makerr-Studio/CentrifugalDustSeparator-/README.md

 <b>Changelog:</b><br>
+05-09-2024: Parts for the T-Loc added.
+Note: I did not print the latch and latch cover (these are just the 3D STEP files I used for the design, feel free to try to 3D print them)<br>
 24-08-2024: MK2_EU Inlet and outlet parts adjusted for a better O-ring seal/fit for the 120x3mm O-rings.<br>
 19-08-2024: Added 120x3mm O-rings i switced to while building the EU version.
 Still need to change the parts for a better fit.
 Will make testprints for this in the next weeks.<br>
 10-08-2024: Added BAMBU LAB and OrcaSlicer files to MK2_UK.<br>